-CSR is an important way for companies of all sizes to differentiate themselves today, and matching gifts programs are some of the easiest and most structured ways for them to get started.
+CSR is an important way for companies of all sizes to differentiate themselves, and matching gifts programs are one of the easiest and most structured ways for them to get started.

-As we mentioned earlier, matching gift programs are underutilized forms of corporate philanthropy because so many donors simply don’t know that they’re eligible for them.
+Matching gift programs are underutilized because many donors simply don’t know that they’re eligible for them.